Page 6: Historical Events In December - 05

 1955 The American Federation of Labor and Congress of Industrial Organizations (AFL-CIO), a federation of autonomous trade unions in the U.S., Canada, and Mexico, is formed on this day in history.

-1955 On December - 05 aFL & CIO merge, with George Meany as president
+1955 AFL & CIO merge, with George Meany as president on this day in history.

-1956 Thornton Wilder's "Matchmaker," premieres in NYC on December - 05.
+1956 On this day in history thornton Wilder's "Matchmaker," premieres in NYC

 1957 NYC becomes first city to legislate against racial or religious discrimination in housing market (Fair Housing Practices Law) on this day in history.